 Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

-Zerodha was founded in 2010 in India by Nithin Kamath.
-His aim was to create a high-tech trading platform with affordable pricing.
+Indian stock brokerage Zerodha was set up in 2010 by entrepreneur and stockbroker Nithin Kamath.
+His aim was to establish a high-tech trading platform with affordable pricing.
 Today Zerodha has over 1.5 million active retail clients, accounting for over 15% of India's retail trading volume.

 Zerodha is considered safe because it is regulated by India's top-rated regulator, the Securities and Exchange Board of India (SEBI).